-5 Best Carpet Cleaners of 2025, Lab-Tested and Reviewed
+6 Best Carpet Cleaners of 2026, Lab-Tested and Reviewed

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-Whether your carpet has accumulated muddy footprints or paw prints, a good carpet cleaner can come to the rescue.
-Though you can rent heavy-duty carpet cleaners or hire a cleaning service, owning a carpet cleaner is a better financial deal in the long run if you use it at least a handful of times.
-And it’s definitely more convenient to have a high-quality cleaner on hand.
+You can rent a heavy-duty carpet cleaner or hire a cleaning service, but owning a carpet cleaner is a better financial deal in the long run if you use it at least a handful of times.
+And it’s definitely more convenient to have one on hand.

 Best Carpet Cleaners